bloofish/controller/RoboDesign.md

 # Requirements
-*Identifying the purpose of a construction and any specific requirements.*
+*Identifying the purpose of construction and any specific requirements.*

 # Research and Design
 *Gathering information, selecting components and designing structure.*